ignite/cli/docs/frontend/index.md

 # Frontend Overview

 A Vue frontend app is created in the `vue` directory when a blockchain is scaffolded.
-If the `vue` directory exists, the `starport serve` command automatically runs `npm run serve`.
+To start the frontend app run `npm i && npm run serve` in the `vue` directory.

 The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
 For details, see the [monorepo for Starport front-end development](https://github.com/tendermint/vue).